-A22 Forest dog walk near Uckfield, East Sussex
+A22 forest walk near Wych Cross, East Sussex

 In his book "Rural Rides", William Cobbett was not a fan of the Forest.
 Happily, it is the opinion of dogs that matters and they will have a marvellous romp through the trees and heathland.